 As the snake lower classifications suggest, it is a reptile and will lay eggs.
 Hence, life begins from an egg.

 After the mating part of the female and male snakes is done, the female tends to store the sperm collected from the male donor.
 The sperm can exist naturally in the oviduct for at least a month or two.
 Once the fertilization is done, eggs develop inside the ovary of a female.
-She lays leathery 10-15 eggs at a time.
+She lays 10-15 eggs at a time.
 The shells are not hard like birds.
 She guards the eggs with all her might until they start hatching.
 The incubation time varies from one species to the other.
 In fact, it also depends on the environmental conditions.

 The eggs hatch and young snakes come out.
 It happens when the environment provides a sufficient amount of heat.
 The small snakes break the shells with their soft teeth.
-The game or survival begins.
+The game of survival begins.
 The female snake will not feed the baby snakes.
 They have to find food almost on their own.
 They live on small rodents, reptiles, etc. They shed skin at least 4 times during their growing stage.
 This helps them to get a new skin and to get rid of parasites residing on their skin.

 It depends on the species when a snake will become an adult.
 When the adult reaches its age, it sheds skin two times a year.
 They hunt and feed on prey to survive and wait to mate with the opposite gender.
 In this way, the life cycle goes on.